 DishIntent the recommender can use.[ MODEL READS · CODE DECIDES · MODEL NARRATES ]

 Apple's on-device LLM has two narrow, high-leverage jobs in Bitez.
-Below are real frames from the TestFlight build — the model isn't simulated, the screenshots aren't mockups.
+Below are real frames from the live App Store build — the model isn't simulated, the screenshots aren't mockups.
 Each one shows exactly what the LLM contributes and what's still being decided by deterministic code underneath.

 Enter password below to view